About Andrea Hall

 That pull is what finally joined the dots for me – I felt compelled to focus my creativity on capturing the joy of being outside: open water swims, woodland walks, crisp winter days, big skies, and the simple feeling of being alive.

 These days my sketchbook is filled with more than just swimmers.
-I’m inspired by ice skating and skiing, paddleboarding, triathlon, cycling and running – and increasingly by the deep connection people share with wild, open spaces.
-Wildlife often finds its way into my artwork too – a quiet background character in the story.
-My artwork is all about people and places, movement and stillness, and the small stories we collect along the way – the ones that feel familiar, because they’re yours too.
+I’m simply inspired by the deep connection people share with wild open spaces, no matter what the activity is.
+I love the change in seasons, the ever changing colours and textures.
+Wildlife often finds its way into my artwork too – a tiny background character.
+But it's all about people and places, movement, stillness, interaction, that feeling of being out there, doing it and the small stories gathered along the way.

-You’ll also spot a little rubber duck hiding in every piece of my work – but that’s a story of its own…
+You’ll also spot a little rubber duck hiding in my work – but that’s another story…

 My art student final major show profile pic in 1989 – the name's Hall, Andrea Hall